-Since you're going to carry it around, you’d want your bag to fit your frame comfortably.
-There are a lot of bug out bags available in the market meant for people of all sizes and shapes.
-There are bags specially designed for women, children or people who are taller than average.
+Since you’re going to carry it around, you’d want your bag to fit your frame comfortably.
+There is a lot of bug out bags available in the market meant for people of all sizes and shapes.
+There are bags specially designed for women, children, or people who are taller than average.

 Aside from the height and fit of the bag, you should also consider how much weight you can actually carry.
 Active or professionally trained people can carry heavier loads for a longer period of time compared to individuals who don’t move around as much.
 Try hiking with a full backpack for at least an hour; this should give you an idea of how much you can carry.